rhino-linux/repo/README.md

 ## How to setup the environment for pacscript development

-If you need help making a pacscript, visit [our wiki](https://github.com/pacstall/pacstall/wiki/Pacscript-101).
+If you need help making a pacscript, visit [the pacstall wiki](https://github.com/pacstall/pacstall/wiki/Pacscript-101).

 This repository maintains a certain standard of commits.
 To ensure that your commits are up to the standard, we use [pre-commit](https://pre-commit.com/) hooks.